neildighe/1.-Light-Up-Earrings/README.md

 ## Project Overview

-I came up with the project after thinking about cool jewelry I could make for my girlfriend.
-I had thought that earring was always a formfactor which I could do something cool with.
-I had wanted to make the earring as simple as possible to use, disassemble, service, and find replacement parts for.
-I think I was successful in all these aspects as well as creating cool and intriguing statement pieces.
+I came up with the project after thinking about cool jewelry I could make for my girlfriend.I had wanted to make the earring as simple as possible to use, disassemble, service, and find replacement parts for.
+I think I was successful in all these aspects as well as in creating cool and intriguing statement pieces.

 ## First Design